Online & Virtual Therapy & Counseling Services for Perfectionism

 Are Your Too-High Expectations Destroying Your Inner Peace?

-perfectionism counseling hopkins mn
+perfectionism counseling minnesota

 You wish you could be ok with “good enough” but it just does not seem to be in your biology.
 You find yourself losing minutes and sometimes hours with checking and re-checking the spelling of an email, the placement of a picture, or researching just one more option before you make a decision.
 You get to a point where you are starting to feel frustrated with yourself yet paralyzed and cannot seem to move forward.
 How does everyone else seem to do this so easily?